 - The blood vessels constrict (vasoconstriction), causing the blood pressure to increase

-Therefore, it stands to reason that when these foods or food additives are eliminated from the diet, the head pain will not be triggered, thus allowing the patient to avoid or prevent food-triggered migraine.
+Therefore, it stands to reason that when these foods or food additives are eliminated from the diet, a migraine will not be triggered, thus allowing the patient to avoid or prevent food-triggered migraine.

 The relationship between migraines and food is a very personal one.
 There is no universal directive for foods that should be eliminated from the diet as a preventative measure against migraine.
 At first glance, the list may appear daunting, especially when you break down additives or chemicals that are in the food.
 You may walk away wondering if there is anything that you can eat!

-This list is broken down into two categories: Foods and food additives.
+This list is broken down into two categories: foods and food additives.
 This makes it a little easier to review and understand.
-In many areas they will overlap since additives are found in foods.
+In many areas they will overlap, since additives are found in foods.
 As you review the list, some foods may immediately pop onto your radar as you make the connection between your migraines and certain things that you eat regularly.
 However, some foods may not be as apparent.
-It is best to thoroughly assess all the foods you come in contact with in order to determine what should be omitted from your diet.
+It is best to thoroughly assess all the foods you eat in order to determine which ones you should omit.

 Trigger List: Foods

 Foods that trigger migraine include:

 - Alcohol (mostly wine and beer, but all alcohol can be a trigger)